Pseudo-Euclidean space

 For Euclidean spaces, k = n, implying that the quadratic form is positive-definite.
-When 0 < k < n, then q is an isotropic quadratic form.
-Note that if 1 ≤ i ≤ k < j ≤ n, then q(e_{i} + e_{j}) = 0, so that e_{i} + e_{j} is a null vector.
+When 0 < k < n, q is an isotropic quadratic form.
+If 1 ≤ i ≤ k < j ≤ n, then q(e_{i} + e_{j}) = 0, so that e_{i} + e_{j} is a null vector.
 In a pseudo-Euclidean space with k < n, unlike in a Euclidean space, there exist vectors with negative scalar square.

-As with the term Euclidean space, the term pseudo-Euclidean space may be used to refer to an affine space or a vector space depending on the author, with the latter alternatively being referred to as a pseudo-Euclidean vector space (see point–vector distinction).
+As with the term Euclidean space, the term pseudo-Euclidean space may be used to refer to an affine space or a vector space depending on the author, with the latter alternatively being referred to as a pseudo-Euclidean vector space (see Point–vector distinction).

 Geometry

 The geometry of a pseudo-Euclidean space is consistent despite some properties of Euclidean space not applying, most notably that it is not a metric space as explained below.
 The affine structure is unchanged, and thus also the concepts line, plane and, generally, of an affine subspace (flat), as well as line segments.